 After two years of failing at ever watching a movie together, Alex & I have gotten really (and I mean REALLY) good at finding other activities to do.
 It also makes the relationship so much more fun to get outside!

 Note: If you and you’re S.O. love the same movies, still, use this list to do some out of the box activities with your special someone.

 FIVE THINGS TO DO IF YOU AND YOUR S.O.
-HAVE OPPOSITE TASTE IN MOVIES
+HAVE DIFFERENT TASTE IN MOVIES

 1. Do a work out class (or a pack of classes) together